- First, small business owners and entrepreneurs simply want to market on the web because their customers are already here.

 Okay, to be more specific, you “technically” can build a store for free, but that kind of store won't allow you to accept payments.
 And accepting payments is kind of the whole point of having an online store, so…

 Those things change, naturally, but I'd say that the minimum is around $60 a year.
 For that price, you get a domain name (

 yourstore.com) and a hosting plan (where your store is kept).

 - In this budget model, your store will run on WordPress and WooCommerce – both free and open source software.

 - For a more managed solution – where you have someone else taking care of the more technical heavy-lifting – you'll need to pay around $348 a year, plus $15 a year for a domain name.
 In this model, everything runs on a thing called Shopify.

 More on both approaches later on in this guide.

+When you learn how to start an online store, you’re generally going to be doing most of the design work yourself.
 In this DIY approach, we'll select a ready-made design from the web and import it into your store.

 - physical products

 - digital products (ebooks, downloads, files, software, images, etc.)